Pasture Mixes and Forage Grasses

 SMOOTH BROMEGRASS

-Hycrest Crested Wheatgrass offers improved forage and yield over its parent species.
-It has excellent seedling vigor and is easier to establish than either of it's parents.
+Hycrest Crested Wheatgrass offers improved forage and yields over its parent species.
+It has excellent seedling vigor and is easier to establish than either of its parents.
 It is very drought tolerant, establishes well on dry sites, and thrives in sagebrush communities.
-Does well on shallow to deep, coarse to fine textures, moderately well to well drained soils.
+Does well on shallow to deep, coarse to fine textures, moderately well to well-drained soils.
 It is not adapted to excessively saline areas.

 Fine stemmed and leafy.
 Tillers more than standard crested.
 Also shorter, more uniform than Nordan.
 Adapted for turf use in drier areas.